Share

 Plant proteins from wheat, corn or soy have an unfavorable amino acid composition and are less efficiently utilized in the dog's digestive tract than animal proteins.

-❌ Increased stress on the organism
+❌ Increased burden on the organism

-❌ Grains can cause allergies and intolerances
+❌ Grains can trigger allergies and intolerances.

 4. What would be a better feeding concept?